Optimizing small BERTs trained for German NER: BERT Architecture with WWA

 \section{\ac{BERT} Architecture with \acf{WWA}}

 In this section, we describe our proposed word-wise attention layers used by some of our \ac{BERT} models during pre-training and fine-tuning.
-This \acf{WWA} was inspired by the benefits of the \ac{WWM}.
+This \acf{WWA} was inspired by the benefits of the \acf{WWM}.
 It comprises two components: the first one called $\mathrm{mha}_{\mathrm{wwa}}$ applies traditional multi-head attention on words instead of tokens, while the second component is a windowed attention module called $\mathrm{mha}_{\mathrm{wind}}$.

 \paragraph{Traditional Approach} In opposite to current \ac{NLP} network architectures, previous approaches for tokenizing text \citep[e.g.][]{mikolov2013distributed} did not apply a tokenizer to break down each word of a sentence into possibly more than one token.
 Instead, they trained representations for a fixed vocabulary of words.
 The major drawback was that this required a large vocabulary and out-of-vocabulary words could not be represented.
-Modern approaches like Transformers tokenize words by a vocabulary of subwords which allows to compose unknown words by known tokens.
-However, in Transformer models, attention is computed between pairs of tokens.
-As a consequence the number of energy values (see eq. \eqref{eq:attenergy}) to be calculated increases quadratically with sequence length resulting in a large increase of memory and computation time for long sequences.
+Modern approaches tokenize words by a vocabulary of subwords which allows to compose unknown words by known tokens.
+However, when combined with Transformers, attention is computed between pairs of tokens.
+As a consequence the number of energy values (see eq.~\eqref{eq:attenergy}) to be calculated increases quadratically with sequence length resulting in a large increase of memory and computation time for long sequences.

 There exist different approaches to tackle this problem.
-The most prominent ones are BigBird of \citet{zaheer2020big} and Longformer of \citet{beltagy2020longformer}.
+The most prominent ones are BigBird~\citep{zaheer2020big} and Longformer~\citep{beltagy2020longformer}.
 In their work, the focus is on pure sparse attention strategies: Instead of a full attention, they try to omit as many calculations of energy values as possible, so that as little performance as possible is lost.
 Instead, we propose to rejoin tokens into word-based tokens which also has a quadratic dependence on the sequence length but by a lower slope.